-Environment has been an unbeatable challenge when we talk about plastic industry, every time we have to re-adapt or change dramatically to keep on the road.
+Environment has been a big challenge when we talk about plastic industry, we have to be constantly updated to keep on the road.

-Technology plays a roll head-to-head with plastic to improve properties and make resins stronger, powerful and last longing to keep on going to the fight of climate change.
+Technology plays a roll head-to-head with plastic to improve properties and make resins stronger, powerful and last longing.
+UVA-2 additives make it possible by protecting your product full-time.

 UV Additives as an enforcement for new technologies.

 By heating hydrocarbons in a process known as the "cracking process."
 The goal is to break down the larger molecules into ethylene or propylene which come from the crude oil refining process or other types of hydrocarbons.

 After the material is cracked, a catalyst is added in a reactor, which creates a powder material called a polymer.
 This material, which the refineries call “fluff,” is combined with different additives (depending on the type of plastic desired) in a continuous blender.